Board strategy (IIB)

 - Data integration and systems approaches - from data to insight

-Global health is a key MRC strategic aim and IIB plays an important role in developing and delivering this agenda, particularly on priority infectious diseases in Low- and Middle-Income Countries.
+Global health is a key MRC strategic aim and IIB plays an important role in developing and delivering this agenda, particularly on priority global infectious diseases.
 While continuing to support research tackling the major infections, HIV, tuberculosis and malaria, we will further support high quality, innovative research in neglected tropical diseases, fungal, and emerging infections, which have major impact on the health and wellbeing of populations in resource poor settings.

 Pathogens naturally evolve resistance mechanisms to drugs and this can have potentially catastrophic health implications.
 The importance of preventing and treating resistance in bacteria, viruses, parasites, fungi and vectors now has global recognition.
 A broad ‘One Health’ systems approach is required to investigate and prioritise drivers and constraints of resistance.
 We also need to better predict resistance emergence, develop new diagnostics, therapeutics (including novel chemistry, combinations and the negative impacts of antibiotic intervention), and effective intervention regimes, including design, behavioural changes and the potential of the microbiome as a therapeutic intervention.